norbi1952/TribeUpcomingAttacksGetter/README.md

 # TribeUpcomingAttacksGetter
+TribeUpcomingAttacksGetter allows to get upcoming attacks for all tribe members by clicking one button.
+It generates a list which contains village coordinates and attacks amount for each of them.
+Villages with no attacks are ignored.
- Tribe upcoming attacks getter for polish version of "Tribal Wars" game.
+Script is dedicated to work with polish version of "Tribal Wars" game.